dovecot/documentation/source/configuration_manual/howto/postfix_dovecot_lmtp.rst

 .. note::

-   you can not use "reject_unverified_recipient" with "pipe" so this doesn't work with the Dovecot LDA "deliver".
+   you cannot use "reject_unverified_recipient" with "pipe" so this doesn't work with the Dovecot LDA "deliver".